h8d13/ALFN---Arch-Linux-For-Noobs/README.md

 This also comes with essentials such as file browser, terminal, ressource monitor, and more...

+Make sure to create a user with a different password as root.
 Now you can simply `sudo pacman -S firefox` careful for case sensitive :)

 ----